no-fy/cluster-api-ipam-provider-infoblox/README.md

 ### Creating DNS Entries

 Since Infoblox also includes DNS management, host records can also reference a DNS zone to create DNS entries for each host.
+The DNS view can be customized at both the InfobloxInstance level (as a default) and at the InfobloxIPPool level (to override the default).

 In order for these records to be useful, the host record should be named after the hostname of the server it is created for.
 Unfortunately Cluster API currently offers no common way to set hostnames for machines.
 While bootstrap providers are likely to provide some way of setting it, there is no way to predict what the hostname will be.